Cavorter/cavort/content/posts/2006-04-28-thomas-dolby-update.md

 Earlier this week a friend mentioned that he had added a date in St Paul for May 21st.
 Earlier in the week I still couldn't buy tickets so I'm hoping I can fix that this weekend.

-The show is going to be at <a href="http://www.station-4.com">Station 4</a> in lowertown.
+The show is going to be at [Station 4](http://www.station-4.com) in lowertown.